 Poultry: We have just lost our entire flock to an avian flu outbreak.
 They survived beautifully, but have been put down according to USDA protocols.
 We hope to rebuild the flock in 2023.
 We raise our own birds in a truly free range system eating whatever they find.
 They are not in chicken tractors or indoors, they go where they choose and eat what they choose on our primary 27 acres.
 Chickens and turkeys (when exercising their free will) spend most of their time in forests eating berries and grubs and whatnot.
 We have been working at creating the best habitat we can for them by planting bird friendly shrubs and trees while providing them with fresh sprouted wheat and sunflower seeds along with fresh fruits and veggies from the waste stream year round.
 Geese and ducks do normally spend a lot of time in pastures as they can readily eat and digest grasses.
 You will often find our ducks and geese out in our pastures following our cattle and sheep while eating the insect life they find in and around the cow pies and ewe berries, breaking parasite cycles and creating amazing eggs and meat as they go.
-Like the cattle, sheep and pigs, our birds work tirelessly to improve the biological life of our soils and create the compost we use for our on farm heating systems and veggie gardens.
+Like the cattle, sheep and pigs, our birds work tirelessly to improve the biological life of our soils and create the compost we use for our on farm.